Ugly Reality of Yamuna – India’s Most Polluted River (In Pictures)

 Yamuna after immersion of Ganesh idols on Ganesh Chaturthi

-Industrial waste with all toxic chemicals has caused formation of foam over Yamuna that completely covers it.
+Industrial waste with all toxic chemicals has caused the formation of foam over the Yamuna that completely covers it.

 People still bath in Yamuna, worship it and offer their daily prayers early morning.